Elena-1405/Elena-1405/README.md

 ### :woman_technologist: About Me :

 - :computer: I am a Frontend Developer.
-- 🔭 I’m currently looking for a job to contribute my skills and to make life of users better.
+- 🔭 I’m currently looking for a job in a great team to contribute my skills and to make life of users better.
+- :seedling: Exploring Technical Documentation
+- :zap: In my free time, I watch educational videos on JS and React Development and train katas on Codewars
 - 📫 How to reach me:<a href="https://t.me/Elena_Petrova_S">
     <img src="https://img.shields.io/badge/Telegram-blue?logo=telegram&logoColor=white&style=plastic" alt="Telegram Badge"/>
   </a>